JohnBinford/AppleWood-Pointe/Collateral/GPT-Charter-Sample1.md

   7. Review the Workshop’s policies and recommend new policies and appropriate revisions to current policies to the Board; also review Corporation management’s compliance with such policies and report results to the Board;
   8. At least annually, report its activities and findings to the Board;
   9. Operate under a charter and review annually for adequacy and recommend any necessary changes for approval to the Board;
-  10. Accomplish additional tasks as charged by the Chair of the Board or as may be required under applicable law. <br> <br>
+  10. Accomplish additional tasks as charged by the Chair of the Board or as may be required under applicable law. <br>
-In carrying out its responsibilities, the Committee's policies and procedures should remain flexible in order to react to changing conditions and to ensure that the Workshop practices are in accordance with all requirements and are of the highest quality.<br>
+  11. In carrying out its responsibilities, the Committee's policies and procedures should remain flexible in order to react to changing conditions and to ensure that the Workshop practices are in accordance with all requirements and are of the highest quality.<br>
--  B. Nominating
+-  Nominating
 	1. Review Committee candidates’ qualifications;
 	2. Annually prepare a slate of individuals to be considered for election to the Committee
 	3. Upon the resignation or removal of Committee member, recommend a candidate to fill the vacancy to the Board if required. <br>